vladistrategen/wildcats-backend/README.md

    - To start the project, navigate to the project's root directory and run:

      ```bash
+     $ docker-compose build

      $ docker-compose up
+     ```

+     - To run the container terminal inside VSCode for live development, open a new Powershell terminal and run:

+     ```powershell
+     C:\> docker exec -it wildcats-web-1 /bin/sh
      ```

 4. Access the Application: